 - The property damaged is plant material used in research; or

 - The property damaged is a machine operated by the insertion of coins, currency, or debit or credit cards.

 It is a Class H Felony punishable by up to 6 years imprisonment, a $10,000 fine, or both to damage property owned, leased, or operated by an energy provider if committed with the intent to cause substantial interruption or impairment of any service or good from the energy provider.

 You Are Only Guilty If You Are Convicted

 Reduce or Dismiss Wisconsin Criminal Damage to Property Charges

-If you are charged with either Felony or Misdemeanor Criminal Damage to Property it is important to contact a skilled criminal defense lawyer.
+If you are charged with either Felony or Misdemeanor Criminal Damage to Property, it is important to contact a skilled criminal defense lawyer.
 The defense attorneys at Grieve Law know what issues to look for on your case and will skillfully litigate these issues to get you the best possible outcome.
-Attorneys at Grieve Law have a track record of successfully reducing or dismissing charges for their clients.
+Attorneys at Grieve Law have a history of successfully reducing or dismissing charges for their clients.